 Yes, the washboard is certainly king of this festival, but you will also discover that hometown feeling of community pride, showcasing arts & crafts, food, a tractor show and parade as well as activities for kids, all of which we are continually upgrading to keep the fest fresh and interesting for visitors of all ages, such as including other genres of music: Gospel, folk, and sometimes rock.
 People with disabilities are welcomed, too, with activities all can enjoy.

-We've added something new in 2021: Olde World Artisans craft demonstrations.
-Artisans will each produce an item under the watchful eyes of Fest visitors, then we will auction these items off on Saturday.
+We have added Olde World Artisans craft demonstrations where artisans will each produce an item under the watchful eyes of Fest visitors, then we will auction these items off on Saturday.